Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/ui-widgets/contextual-pathfield-browser/index.md

 ---

 ## Contextual Path Browser
-The `contextualpathbrowser` granite UI widget functions just like a standard `pathbrowser` widget other than it detects the root page of the current site on a multi-site platform and limits the author to selecting content within that site.
+The `contextualpathbrowser` Granite UI widget functions just like a standard `pathbrowser` widget other than it detects the root page of the current site on a multi-site platform and limits the author to selecting content within that site.

 Take the following content structure: